He killed her husband. Now she may have to pay his back taxes

 Her efforts have gone from the courtroom to crowdfunding, with hopes she will raise enough to avoid losing this land in an October tax sale.
 She knows time is of the essence.

-“My goal is to raise enough money to pay the oldest two years, and then I can push that October sale back,” Moore said.
+"My goal is to raise enough money to pay the oldest two years, and then I can push that October sale back," Wright said.

 Shelby County Trustee Regina Newman confirmed to WREG via phone that any back taxes follow the property.